-This program is offered through a consortium called Committee on Institutional Cooperation Shared Programs Abroad (CIC SPA) consisting of Big Ten Universities plus the University of Chicago.
-The Kenya, Studies in International Development program is administered by the University of Minnesota, but is open to all undergraduate students from CIC SPA institutions, including Penn State students.
+This program is offered through a consortium called the Big 10 Academic Alliance (BTAA) consisting of Big Ten Universities.
+The Kenya, Studies in International Development program is administered by the University of Minnesota, but is open to all undergraduate students from Big 10 institutions, including Penn State students.

 This program offers courses in international development.
 The semester program consists of four (4) courses focusing on language, international development and an in-depth country study.
 All classes are with program participants and are taught by local faculty.
 Through the coursework and the internship, you have the opportunity to discuss and reflect on the complex and diverse nature of international development.
 More information about the courses tuaght on this program is available on the University of Minnesota website.

 This program places a strong emphasis on international development.
 Options for study are:

 Fall: classes & internship